techiediaries/techiediaries/_posts/2020/angular-9/web-components/2019-8-1-angular-9-web-components-custom-elements-shadow-dom.md

 ---
 layout: post
-title: "Web Components: Custom Elements & Shadow DOM with Angular 7/8"
+title: "Angular 9 Web Components: Custom Elements & Shadow DOM"
 author: team
-excerpt: "Throughout this tutorial, we’ll teach you to create a native web component using the latest Angular 8 version.
-Part of standard web components are custom elements and shadow DOM which provide a way to extend HTML by creating your custom HTML tags and encapsulating the DOM tree and CSS styles behind other elements. " tags : [angular, angular8, javascript]
+excerpt: "Throughout this tutorial, we’ll teach you to create a native web component using the latest Angular 9 version.
+Part of standard web components are custom elements and shadow DOM which provide a way to extend HTML by creating your custom HTML tags and encapsulating the DOM tree and CSS styles behind other elements"
+date: 2020-02-18
+categories: angular
+tags : [angular, angular-9, javascript]
 ---

-Throughout this tutorial, we’ll teach you to create a native web component using the latest Angular 8 version.
+Throughout this tutorial, we’ll teach you to create a native web component using the latest Angular 9 version.

+## What is a Custom Element and Shadow DOM?

 Part of standard web components are custom elements and shadow DOM which provide a way to extend HTML by creating your custom HTML tags and encapsulating the DOM tree and CSS styles used inside your components behind your custom elements.

-> **Note**: This tutorial is intended for Angular developers.
+> **Note**: This tutorial is intended for Angular 9 developers.
 If you want to build a web component using plain JavaScript, you need to use the native APIs for custom elements and Shadow DOM.
-Instead of the native JavaScript APIs, we’ll be using Angular Elements and the ViewEncapsulation API which provide an easy way to build web components.
+Instead of the native JavaScript APIs, we’ll be using Angular 9 Elements and the ViewEncapsulation API which provide an easy way to build web components.

+## How to Create a Custom Elements with Angular 9?

 We’ll be building a simple contact form as a reusable custom element that you can include in any JavaScript app to provide a way for users to contact you.
 We’ll use [FormSpree](https://formspree.io/), a form backend that will allow you to connect your form to their endpoint and email you the submissions.
 No P*HP, Javascript or sign up required.*

-Thanks to the [Custom Elements](https://html.spec.whatwg.org/multipage/scripting.html#custom-elements) spec which is implemented in modern browsers, web developers can **create their own HTML tags**, improve and customize the existing HTML tags, or build reusable components that can be used in vanilla JavaScript or in other libraries or frameworks like Angular, React or Vue etc.
+Thanks to the [Custom Elements](https://html.spec.whatwg.org/multipage/scripting.html#custom-elements) spec which is implemented in modern browsers, web developers can **create their own HTML tags**, improve and customize the existing HTML tags, or build reusable components that can be used in vanilla JavaScript or in other libraries or frameworks like Angular 9, React or Vue etc.

 Custom Elements is a part of [web components](http://webcomponents.org/) and it simply provides a native and standards-based way to build reusable components using vanilla JavaScript, HTML and CSS.

-In this tutorial, we’ll follow another approach, we’ll be creating a web component but with Angular instead of vanilla JavaScript.
-This will allow you to use your Angular components as standard web components and as a result they can be reused not just inside an Angular project but in any JavaScript app.
+In this tutorial, we’ll follow another approach, we’ll be creating a web component but with Angular 9 instead of vanilla JavaScript.
+This will allow you to use your Angular 9 components as standard web components and as a result they can be reused not just inside an Angular 9 project but in any JavaScript app.

 > **Note**: Building your web app using web components and custom elements will make it future-proof since it will use standardized native browser APIs that are guaranteed to exist for decades and not depend on one framework or library.
 > Popular high profile websites like YouTube are built completely with web components.

-Using Angular to build your web components or custom HTML tags has some benefits over using vanilla JavaScript since you’ll have many advanced features like data binding and dependency injection to build your component and finally export it as a reusable web component.
+Using Angular 9 to build your web components or custom HTML tags has some benefits over using vanilla JavaScript since you’ll have many advanced features like data binding and dependency injection to build your component and finally export it as a reusable web component.

-So, you’ll have the advantages of both worlds, the advanced patterns and features of Angular and the native usability of the web components across web browsers without a framework runtime.
+So, you’ll have the advantages of both worlds, the advanced patterns and features of Angular 9 and the native usability of the web components across web browsers without a framework runtime.

-> **Note**: If you are coming from a class-based OOP language like Java and want to build web components, you might find it easier to use Angular with TypeScript than using JavaScript and native browser APIs.
+> **Note**: If you are coming from a class-based OOP language like Java and want to build web components, you might find it easier to use Angular 9 with TypeScript than using JavaScript and native browser APIs.

-## Angular Components
+## Angular 9 Components

-At the heart of Angular is the concept of a component.
+At the heart of Angular 9 is the concept of a component.

-An Angular component can be defined as a piece of code that controls a part of the UI.
-It can have inputs, outputs, and life cycle events but can be only interpreted by the Angular runtime.
+An Angular 9 component can be defined as a piece of code that controls a part of the UI.
+It can have inputs, outputs, and life cycle events but can be only interpreted by the Angular 9 runtime.

-Luckily for us, Angular also provides a core package called `elements` that can be used to easily export the Angular component to a native web component or custom element.
+Luckily for us, Angular 9 also provides a core package called `elements` that can be used to easily export the Angular 9 component to a native web component or custom element.

-# Defining Web Components
+## Defining Web Components

 Web components are a set of native browser standards that include: